⚡ Flash Sale 20% Discount for New Clients, use code "QUICK20" at Checkout! ⚡

 🔑 Key Highlights

-• Its main objective is to “confirm” the company information Companies House holds is correct and current.
+• Its main objective is to “confirm” company information Companies House holds is correct and current.

-• All UK-registered companies, including dormant and non-trading businesses, must file an annual confirmation statement.
+• All UK-registered companies, including dormant and non-trading businesses, are required to file an annual confirmation statement.

 What Is a Confirmation Statement?

 It is an annual statutory filing requirement for UK private limited companies and LLPs, which verifies that your business particulars held by Companies House are correct at a specific date.
-You are required to file your confirmation statement at least once a year.
+You must file at least one confirmation statement at least once a year.

 By complying with the requirement, companies uphold transparency and guarantee the accuracy of corporate information within the public domain.